Mike Wheeler (Stranger Things): Season 3

 Mike and Eleven have been dating for seven months.
-Both of them keep kissing all the time, much to the dismay of Eleven's adoptive father, Jim Hopper.
+Both of them keep kissing all the time, much to the dismay of Eleven's adoptive father, Jim Hopper (David Harbour).
 An annoyed Jim threatens Mike not to meet El regularly and will end their relationship if Mike disagrees.
 This leads Mike to lie to Eleven and she later breaks up with him.
 Mike and Will have an argument where Mike says, "It's not my fault you don't like girls."
 Will reveals to his friends that he has been sensing the Mind Flayer.
 The group attempt to figure out how to get rid of the Mind Flayer for good and travel to Eleven and Hopper's house where Mike blurts out that he loves her and cannot lose her again.
 Eleven finds the Mind Flayer and Mike attempts to share his feelings with Eleven, but is interrupted by Dustin, who calls Mike on his walkie-talkie saying that he is in danger, but is unable to give his location before the batteries run out.
 Eleven finds him and his group at Starcourt Mall.

 Mike, Lucas, and Will reconcile with Dustin.
 Mike, Eleven, and Max are separated from everybody else; they manage to hide before Lucas, Will, Nancy, and Jonathan distract the Mind Flayer.
 Billy finds Mike, Eleven, and Max on his own.
 He knocks Mike and Max unconscious, and brings Eleven to the center of the mall, where the Mind Flayer has returned.
 Mike and Max regain consciousness to see the Mind Flayer about to kill Eleven, but Billy sacrifices his life to save Eleven.
 Joyce and Hopper close the gate.
-Three months later a now powerless Eleven, who has been living with the Byers, prepares to move out of Hawkins.
+Three months later, a now powerless Eleven, who has been living with the Byers, prepares to move out of Hawkins.
 Eleven tells Mike that she loves him and the two share a kiss before promising to visit each other during Thanksgiving.